Difference between Big Data and Data Warehouse

 - From a business point of view, as big data has a lot of data, analytics on that will be very fruitful, and the result will be more meaningful which help to take proper decision for that organization.
 Whereas Data warehouse mainly helps to analytic on informed information.

-- Data warehouse means the relational database, so storing, fetching data will be similar with normal SQL query.
+- Data warehouse means the relational database, so storing, fetching data will be similar with a normal SQL query.
 And big data is not following proper database structure, we need to use hive or spark SQL to see the data by using hive specific query.

 - 100% data loaded into data warehousing are using for analytics reports.
 But whatever data loaded by Hadoop, maximum 0.5% used on analytics reports till now.
 Others data are loaded into the system, but in not use status.